d-kozak/enticing/README.md

     * compile EQL to mg4j
     * query validation
 * dto
-    * define data transfer objects used between query processor and index servers
+    * domain objects used in all modules
+    * configuration dsls for all modules
-* index-common
+* index-lib
     * index data using mg4j
     * query indexed data
 * index-server